NoroffFEU/development-platforms/web-hosting-case-study.md

 - Its cost-effective, saving you money.

-- Get the acquisition and maintenance of the equipment, and you will get reduction in the cost.

 ### Dedicated Server Hosting

 - The biggest strength is that it`s very safe, zero risk of being harmed by other companies.